The best way

 Ideally, store distilled water out of direct sunlight.
 If possible try to keep it in the dark..

-How long can I store my water for?
+How long can I store distilled water for?

 Depending on how you store it, how clean the storage container is, and other factors, potentially a long time (we’re not saying how long…).